volkansevim/alpha-CENTAURI/README.md

 **Normalized min, max monomeric period**: Minimum (maximum) distance between monomers of the same kind normalized by the median distance.

-**min, max, median head to tail interval**: Head to tail distance is the number of bases between two adjacent monomers.
+**min, max, median head to tail interval**: Number of bases between two adjacent monomers.
 This is generally 0.
 A large number indicates an insertion.